fvidalf/ipre-debate-agentes-front/API_DOCUMENTATION.md

 #### `GET /configs`

-Retrieves public configs that can be used for simulations.
+Retrieves configs for the authenticated user.
 These are editable instances that can be modified and used as starting points for debates.

 **Query Parameters:**
 - `limit` (int, optional): Number of configs to return (1-100, default: 50)